Rastafabisch/export-LINKFILE.url-from-Safari-on-macOS/README.md

 - - - - - - -

 ## Description
 I created a small a macOS Safari service.
 What it does is taking the current tabs url, domain and name and saving it as `$name ($domain).url` under `~/Downloads`.
-(It is based on [hectorpal](https://superuser.com/users/43193/hectorpal)'s bach script from [superuser](https://superuser.com/a/1092686).
+(It is based on [hectorpal](https://superuser.com/users/43193/hectorpal)'s bash script from [superuser](https://superuser.com/a/1092686).
 Thank you for the inspiraton!)

 It features the logic not to overwrite existing files, if the resulting name is the same, but the included url would be different, but adds a number (starting from 2) to the filename instead.